tcoram/toolboxforth/README.md

 it is used to do some low level manipulation, but often C code is used instead to be faster.
-For example, you should be able to walk the dictionary and mess with it (see the definition for "word" in util.f for a walking example.
+For example, you should be able to walk the dictionary and mess with it (see the definition for "words" in util.f for a walking example.

 For a destructive example, the following (from util.f) implements a "forget" that will erase words down to a "marker".
 See util.f for an example using a marker called TEST